isomerpages/moe-boonlaygardenpri/_for-parents/Sexuality Education.md

 **OVERVIEW OF BOON LAY GARDEN PRIMARY SCHOOL’S SEXUALITY EDUCATION PROGRAMME FOR 2022**

 4. Sexuality Education is delivered in a holistic manner through the school curriculum.
 The content for Sexuality Education is grouped into five main themes: Human Development, Interpersonal Relationships, Sexual Health, Sexual Behaviour, and, Culture, Society and Law.
 You may click [here](https://www.moe.gov.sg/education-in-sg/our-programmes/sexuality-education) for more information on the scope of Sexuality Education in the school curriculum.
+5. The subjects that incorporate topics on sexuality include:
+*  Science
+*   Form Teacher Guidance Period (FTGP)
+*  Character and Citizenship Education (CCE)